 A ZZ Plant thrives in low to medium light.
 When exposed to direct sunlight for too long, the leaves will yellow and burn.
 The ZZ Plant can adapt to very low light areas, so don’t be afraid to place it in a dark corner–that might be just what it’s craving.

 Providing proper soil moisture (or lack of moisture) is important in caring for a ZZ Plant.
 The number one cause of yellowing leaves among ZZ Plants is overwatering.
 ZZ Plants basically thrive off of neglect–they don’t need much water to survive.
-Only water when the top 50% of soil is dry.
+Only water when 100% of the soil volume is dry.
 Water until water flows freely from the drainage hole at the bottom of the pot.
 Be sure to discard any excess water that flows into the saucer.
 Your ZZ Plant doesn’t like “wet feet,” as this can lead to root rot and eventual death of your ZZ.

 Your watering consistency